 The drug epidemic within our country has seemed only to worsen as time goes on.
 Many substances have been reformulated for increased potency, which has contributed to more people developing addictions to them.
 One of the most problematic types of substances in this epidemic has been opioid pain medications.
 Of course, these substances have a valuable purpose within the medical realm, but they can also be quite dangerous and come with a considerable risk of addiction.
 OxyContin has been a massive problem in particular since it was introduced in 1996.
 Let’s take a look at the OxyContin pain management history and facts.

-Interesting Facts About OxyContin
+Interesting Facts About OxyContin Pain Management

 Some of the most interesting facts about OxyContin and a large part of the issue was in the way that it was marketed.
-OxyContin was originally manufactured and launched by Purdue Pharma, and they had claimed that a single dose of the medication would relieve pain for 12 hours, which was more than double that of generic medications and this is what set it apart from many of the medications in use.
+OxyContin was initially manufactured and launched by Purdue Pharma, and they had claimed that a single dose of the medication would relieve pain for 12 hours, which was more than double that of generic medicines and this is what set it apart from many of the medications in use.
 Purdue was telling doctors that patients would not have to wake up during the night to take their medications, as it would only require one dose in the morning and one at night for regular pain control.

 From the above premise, OxyContin came to be the best selling pain medication in America, also allowing Purdue to receive revenue to the tune of $31 billion.
-Unfortunately, this rapid and huge success was disguising a hidden truth, which was that the medication was actually wearing off earlier than what was claimed by many people.
+Unfortunately, this rapid and huge success was disguising a hidden truth, which was that the medication was wearing off earlier than what was claimed by many people.
 Chemically, OxyContin is related to heroin, and when it does not last the time periods necessary, individuals may go through burdensome withdrawal symptoms.
 The individual can then begin experiencing intense cravings, which contributes to people developing an addiction and is also why OxyContin is one of the most abused drugs in our country.